Hospital Cover In Australia - A Complete Guide

 Appropriate hospital cover also gives you peace of mind that you will have control over choosing your preferred doctor, and you can also avoid often-lengthy public hospital waitlists for elective surgeries.

-In 2019, for example, the average waiting time for elective surgery was 41 days, with some procedures taking significantly longer.
+In 2022, for example, the average waiting time for elective surgery was over 40 days for at least half of public hospital patients, with some procedures taking significantly longer.

 For many Australians, hospital cover is also a smart financial decision because it means you don't have to pay the Medicare Levy Surcharge (MLS).

 The MLS is charged for any Australians earning over $93,000 as a single or $186,000 as a couple who don't take out appropriate private hospital insurance, with a hefty tax of up to 1.5% of your yearly taxable earnings.